MaterializeInc/materialize/doc/user/content/guides/node-js.md

 Intermediary System | Notes and Resources
 -------------|-------------
 **Kafka** | Produce messages from [Node.JS to Kafka](https://kafka.js.org/docs/getting-started), and create a [Materialize Kafka Source](/sql/create-source/json-kafka/) to consume them.
-This is the most robust and fully-featured source for Materialize, recommended for scenarios where low-latency and high-throughput are important.
+Kafka is recommended for scenarios where low-latency and high-throughput are important.
 **Kinesis** | Send data from [Node.JS to a Kinesis stream](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-implementation-app-nodejs.html) and consume them with a [Materialize Kinesis source](/sql/create-source/json-kinesis/).
-Kinesis is easier to configure and maintain than Kafka, but less fully-featured and configurable.
+Kinesis is easier to configure and maintain than Kafka but less fully-featured and configurable.
 For example, Kinesis is a [volatile source](/overview/volatility/) because it cannot do infinite retention.
-**PostgreSQL** | Node.JS sends data to PostgreSQL and the [Materialize PostgreSQL source]() receives events from the change feed (the write-ahead log) of the database.
+**PostgreSQL** | Node.JS sends data to PostgreSQL, and the [Materialize PostgreSQL source]() receives events from the change feed (the write-ahead log) of the database.
 Ideal for Node.JS apps that already use PostgreSQL and fast-changing relational data.
 **PubNub** | Streams as a service provider PubNub provides a [Node.JS SDK](https://www.pubnub.com/docs/sdks/javascript/nodejs) to send data into a stream, [Materialize PubNub source](/sql/create-source/json-pubnub/) subscribes to the stream and consumes data.
 **S3** | [Write data from Node.JS to S3](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-started-nodejs.html) in an append-only fashion, use the Materialize [S3 Source](/sql/create-source/json-s3), to scan the S3 bucket for data and [listen for new data via SQS notifications](/sql/create-source/json-s3/#listening-to-sqs-notifications).
 If data is already sent to S3 and minute latency is not an issue, this is an economical and low-maintenance option.

 ## Insert data into tables

-Most data in Materialize will stream in via a `SOURCE`, but a [`TABLE` in Materialize](https://materialize.com/docs/sql/create-table/) can be useful for supplementary data.
+Most data in Materialize will stream in via a `SOURCE`, but a [`TABLE` in Materialize](https://materialize.com/docs/sql/create-table/) can be helpful for supplementary data.
 For example, use a table to join slower-moving reference or lookup data with a stream.

 **Basic Example:** [Insert a row](https://materialize.com/docs/sql/insert/) of data into a table named `countries` in Materialize.
 ```js